Posts

 Image

 'My wife is always right, ’ the man exclaimed in an assertive tone.
 The wife stared at her half-drunk husband with those big, round eyes, darkly accentuated with the kohl that her maid had prepared at home under her strict supervision.
 He thought it was a compliment that would make her smile; instead, the repercussion was contrasting.
 The other drunk person replied, ‘You are correct, Mr. Bose.
 My wife, too, is always correct.’
-And then there was a wave of laughter that had spread inside the huge hall only among the masculine junta.
+And then there was a wave of laughter that had spread inside the huge hall only among the masculine junta .
 And soon it was realised by all that it was a sarcasm presented in a complementary way, which eventually turned comic.
 The females were not happy and soon started to quit the party, whereas the men continued grilling their favourite subject- women as a wife.
 ‘They say women are subjugated and oppressed.
 But I argue, in the last fifteen years, have I ever been able to win a single argument from her?
-She uses all her verbal prowess to defeat me, an...
+She uses all her verbal prowess to defeat me, ...

 MY OLD GRANNY